BlogCI/CD

 aws-region: eu-west-1

-Go deeper in a courseSoftware supply chain securitySecret hygiene, OIDC, signing, and provenance across the pipeline.View course
+Go deeper in a courseSoftware supply chain securitySecret hygiene, OIDC, signing, provenance, and policy gates across the pipeline.View course

 Related posts